bernd-mueller/snoke/README.md

 [![DOI](https://zenodo.org/badge/267342945.svg)](https://zenodo.org/badge/latestdoi/267342945)[![Build Status](https://api.travis-ci.org/bernd-mueller/snoke.svg?branch=master&status=passed)](https://app.travis-ci.com/github/bernd-mueller/snoke)

-Response to current zero day security exploit for any source code dependent on log4j:
+2021-12-14, Part 1: Response to current zero day security exploit for any source code dependent on log4j:
 Most of the neo4j code is dead because essential dependencies are all affected by the log4j exploit.
 Anyways, I haven't used this package for several years.
 It might be necessary to simply discard the package.
 Not much of a loss... though.

-Also thanks for the activity on repetitive cloning of this repository when attention is given.
+2021-12-14, Part 2: Also thanks for the activity on repetitive cloning of this repository when attention is given.
 This makes me feel important.

 # snoke
 Towards a Semantic NoSQL (Not only SQL) Knowledge Environment (SNOKE)